 - Business Driven Roadmaps – Managing the work through feature release planning roadmaps, within an overall context of business-driven transformation.

 - Architecture-Driven Investments – Central governance for explicitly linking featured development to investment planning.

-As the name suggests the first presentation describes the central premise, expanding User Stories to add a Business Architecture context.
+As the name suggests the first presentation describes the central premise, how Agile can be blended with Business Architecture notably expanding User Stories to add a Business Architecture context.